deepset-ai/haystack-home/content/blog/business-intelligence-sql-queries-llm/index.md

 > We’re also releasing our benchmark: [the code used to prompt and evaluate the LLMs](https://github.com/deepset-ai/biqa-llm), as well as the [dataset we created for this project](https://huggingface.co/datasets/deepset/stackoverflow-survey-2023-text-sql).
 We hope you find them useful 🙂!

-## BIQA is different from Table QA
+## Business Intelligence Question Answering is different from Table QA

 At [deepset](https://www.deepset.ai/), we have long been interested in the task of using language models to answer questions based on tabular data.
 Most recently, we wrote about [our project with Airbus](https://haystack.deepset.ai/blog/airbus-case-study/), which involved retrieving tables from pilot manuals and extracting answers from them – sometimes even using simple aggregation functions such as finding the maximum or average value of a column.

 BI use cases, however, operate on a completely different scale.
 A query language like SQL can execute much more powerful operations on much larger tables; for example, it can perform queries across multiple tables, join them, and reorder them according to complex criteria.
 To distinguish this problem from the simpler (and mostly solved) [task of Table QA](https://www.deepset.ai/blog/question-answering-on-structured-data), we call it "Business Intelligence Question Answering," or BIQA for short.
-It's also often referred to as "Text to SQL".
+It's also often referred to as "text-to-SQL".

 The BI use case is difficult, even for humans.
 This is because of the inherent ambiguity of natural language, which becomes particularly apparent when we try to map it to a formal language such as SQL.
 As a result, a question in natural language can have multiple interpretations in SQL.
 Let’s say we want to find out how many developers use Python in their day-to-day work.
 When we formulate this as an SQL query, we have to be specific: who exactly counts as a developer?
 How do we define "day-to-day"?